 Mother of pearl is essentially the same kind of mollusk as the pearl, but there is no irritant placed in the pearl to force the oyster or mussel to protect themselves from forming a pearl.
 Like a pearl, the color of the mother of pearl will depend upon what kind of mollusk is used.

-Different color mollusks will produce various inner shells or colors.
-Some could be perfectly white, others pink, and some grey, black or iridescent.
+Mollusks of different colors will produce various inner shells or colors.
+Some could be perfectly white, others pink, and some grey, black, or iridescent.
 It will all depend on the type of mollusk and the inner color of that mollusk.

 Pearl And Mother Of Pearl Differences

 On the other hand, the mother of pearl is a shell without the irritant and is just the shell.
-They can be the same or similar nacre or material, but the end product and how they are used are entirely different.
+They can be the same or similar in terms of nacre or material, but the end product and how they are used are entirely different.

-A pearl is considered a gem and valuable, so it is usually used for jewelry such as a pearl necklace.
+A pearl is considered a valuable gem, so it is usually used for jewelry such as a pearl necklace.
 A pearl’s value is also determined by its size, roundness, and color.

 Not all pearls are considered valuable; in fact, many are not.
 Getting a very round, high-quality pearl from a shell of an oyster or mussel is not easy and can be pretty tricky.